Emergency Communications and SKYWARN are just part of the story….. Amateur radio can be lots of fun, too!

 It is a time where many aspects of Amateur Radio come together to highlight our many roles.
 While some will treat it as a contest, other groups use the opportunity to practice their emergency response capabilities.
 It is an excellent opportunity to demonstrate Amateur Radio to the organizations that Amateur Radio might serve in an emergency, as well as the general public.
 For many clubs, ARRL Field Day is one of the highlights of their annual calendar

 JBWA has participated in many ARRL Field Days over the history of the club.
-The 2020 Field Day occurred on June 27-28.
-Due to the COVID-19 outbreak, JBWA did not participate as a group but followed the directions for individuals to combine scores under the club name.
-For 2021, June 26-27, the club will operate from a field location (normal) but individuals who do not feel safe, can operate from home and submit scores under the club name (special rule for 2021).
+For 2021 (June 26-27) the club operated from a field location (normal) but individuals who do not feel safe, could operate from home and submit scores under the club name (special rule for 2021).
+For more information about 2021, go to Field Day 2021.
+We are in the planning stages for ARRL Field Day 2022